ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_15.rst

 Release schedule
 =================

-The schedule has been updated to match the :ref:`ansible-core 2.22 release schedule <core_roadmap_2.22>`.
-If that one gets modified again, the Ansible 15 pre-release and release dates will be shifted accordingly, and potentially more pre-releases will be inserted.
+The schedule follows the :ref:`ansible-core 2.22 release schedule <core_roadmap_2.22>`.
+If that one gets modified, the Ansible 15 pre-release and release dates will be shifted accordingly, and potentially more pre-releases will be inserted.

 :2026-09-14: ansible-core feature freeze.
 :2026-09-21: Start of ansible-core 2.22 betas.